jbhender/CSCAR_Workshops/rsc/exercises/part5/README.md

    today's date.
 3. First, we will create a "dictionary" of 8 color abbreviations to use for the game.
-In your script, create a named chracter vector `col_dict` with these 8 color words as its values:
+In your script, create a named character vector `col_dict` with these 8 color words as its values:
    Red, Green, Blue, Yellow, Gold, Orange, Black, and White.
    Set the `names()` attribute of `col_dict` to these abbreviations:
    R, Gr, Bu, Y, Go, O, Ba, W.
-4. Use `stopifnot()` to add tests that your dictionary has length 8, is of type "character", and that all colors an abbreviatons are unique.
+4. Use `stopifnot()` to add tests to your script to ensure that your dictionary has length 8, is of type "character", and that all colors and abbreviatons are unique.

 [Solution](./masteRmind_task1.R)